CALORIE Experimentors

 Nirupama is a multidisciplinary artist, musician, and storyteller bridging diverse worlds.
 With a BBA and diploma in Information Arts and Information Design from Srishti Manipal Institute, she brings analytical rigor and creative intuition to her work.

-You'll find her zoning out, frantically noting visions from Trinetra (her dragon guide) and dreams to animate and paint into existence, or drafting songs that give home to big emotions.
 Her practice spirals outward from personal truths and community stories, reshaping them into multimedia pieces that invite connection.

 Noyonika Palit

-She holds a Bachelor’s degree in Fine Arts, specializing in Contemporary Art Practices from the Srishti Institute of Art, Design and Technology.
-Her curatorial journey has taken shape through roles like Curatorial Fellow at the Kochi Students’ Biennale and Gallery Intern at Experimenter, Kolkata (experiences that deepened her understanding of space, memory, and narrative.)
+Noyonika’s journey into fine arts began at 11.
+Trained as a visual artist, she gradually discovered the power of curating experiences that extend beyond the canvas.
+She holds a Bachelor’s degree in Fine Arts, specializing in Contemporary Art Practices from the Srishti Manipal Institute of Art, Design and Technology.
+Her curatorial journey has taken shape through roles like Curatorial Fellow at the Kochi Students’ Biennale and Gallery Intern at Experimenter, Kolkata.
+The experiences have deepened her understanding of space, memory, and narrative.

 For Noyonika, art is more than a practice, it’s a way of being: attentive, responsive, and always evolving.